 Chapter 1: Taking on Weapons of War

 From the start, Brady Legal has taken on the toughest fights on behalf of victims and survivors most deeply affected by gun violence.
-The legal team’s priorities have been to reform dangerous gun industry practices, establish impactful precedent, obtain justice for victims and survivors, and educate and mobilize the public to take action against bad actors.
-One of Brady Legal’s first lawsuits was on behalf of victims of a 1993 mass shooting in a San Francisco law office, known as the 101 California Street Shooting, in which eight people were killed and six more were injured..
+The legal team prioritizes reforming dangerous gun industry practices, establishing impactful precedent, obtaining justice for victims and survivors, as well as educating and mobilizing the public to take action against bad actors.
+One of Brady Legal’s first lawsuits was on behalf of victims of a 1993 mass shooting in a San Francisco law office, known as the 101 California Street Shooting, in which eight people were killed and six more were injured.
 Brady Legal brought Merrill v.
 Navegar, Inc. against Navegar, the gun manufacturer that designed the two deadly assault-style weapons used by the shooter.
 The lawsuit helped pave the way for gun industry impact lawsuits decades later.

 Brady Legal argued that Navegar acted negligently by manufacturing, marketing, and making a cheap, military-style assault weapon, designed for close-quarters combat, available to the public.
 Brady Legal laid the groundwork for negligence cases after the Court of Appeals of California ruled that the manufacturer of a gun used in a shooting could be held liable for negligence.

-Although that decision was later reversed by the California Supreme Court on the basis of a state law, the legal theories helped pave the way for future impact cases, including an important win in the Connecticut Supreme Court for families impacted by the 2012 mass shooting at Sandy Hook Elementary School.
+Although the California Supreme Court later reversed that decision on the basis of state law, the legal theories nonetheless helped pave the way for future impact cases, including an important win in the Connecticut Supreme Court for families impacted by the 2012 mass shooting at Sandy Hook Elementary School.
 Brady Legal has since won victories on behalf of victims of assault weapons shootings, including a $2 million settlement for victims of a mass workplace shooting in Kansas, and a court win and eventual settlement for victims of a Christmas Eve mass shooting in Webster, New York.
 We are currently litigating lawsuits for victims of two of the worst assault weapon mass shootings in American history, at a church in Sutherland Springs, Texas, and at the Route 91 Harvest music festival in Las Vegas, Nevada.

 Brady Legal’s lawsuit and the 101 California Street shooting also played a pivotal role in the fight against gun violence, as the California legislature later repealed the law that led to the suit’s dismissal.

-Brady Legal has also led the fight in the courts to make guns safer.
+Brady Legal has also led the fight in the courts to protect the public from family fire and unintentional shootings.
 When 14-year-old Sean Smith was shot by a 15-year-old friend with a gun he thought was unloaded, Brady Legal brought suit for Sean against the gun’s manufacturer, Bryco Arms.
 In 2001, Brady Legal won a landmark decision in the New Mexico Court of Appeals holding that Bryco could be liable for failing to include a magazine disconnect safety that would have prevented the gun from firing.

 Brady Legal fought for more novel safety features in Dix v.
 Beretta, a case arising out of the fatal shooting of 15-year-old Kenzo Dix by his 14-year-old friend, Michael, also with a gun thought to be unloaded.
 In a lawsuit for Kenzo’s parents, Brady Legal argued that it was Beretta's responsibility to design their weapons to protect against unintended use by children and others.
 Brady contended that — just as automakers design cars with airbags and seatbelts — guns should be made with built-in locks, or other technology that prevent unauthorized users from firing them.
 The case established important precedent when the court held that Beretta could be held liable under this theory.
 Although the jury ultimately ruled for Beretta, the case established a roadmap used in a similar suit shortly after that resulted in a $24 million verdict that drove Bryco into bankruptcy.
 Following the case, Beretta also released a weapon with a built-in lock, and others in the gun industry followed suit.
 Additionally, California enacted legislation that required some of the safety features advocated in the lawsuit.

-Brady Legal continues to represent the families of children to make guns more safe, including an ongoing lawsuit in Pennsylvania on behalf of the parents of 13-year-old J.R.
+Brady Legal continues to represent the families of children to prevent family fire and unintentional shootings, including an ongoing lawsuit in Pennsylvania on behalf of the parents of 13-year-old J.R.
 Gustafson, who was unintentionally killed by a friend with a gun he thought was unloaded.